jasonbeitler/pf_rules/README.md

 5. alias pfunload='sudo launchctl unload /Library/LaunchDaemons/org.pflockdown.plist'
 6. alias pftest='sudo pfctl -v -n -f /etc/pf.anchors/org.pflockdown.conf'

+* Note some changes were made to Time and DNS.
+You will need to adjust to fit your needs.
+Pay close attention to DNS and if you are using a Corporate VPN you will need to add those DNS servers or it will not work.

 Good Luck

 And for those that like to see things in action, here are the nmap scans from both UDP and TCP.